Randomized Kriging Believer for Parallel Bayesian Optimization with Regret Bounds: Abstract

 \section{Abstract}

-We consider an optimization problem of an expensive-to-evaluate black-box function, in which we can obtain noisy function values in parallel.
+We consider the optimization problem of an expensive-to-evaluate black-box function, in which we can obtain noisy function values in parallel.
 For this problem, parallel Bayesian optimization (PBO) is a promising approach, which aims to optimize with fewer function evaluations by selecting a diverse input set for parallel evaluation.
 However, existing PBO methods suffer from poor practical performance or lack theoretical guarantees.
 In this study, we propose a PBO method, called randomized kriging believer (KB), based on a well-known KB heuristic and inheriting the advantages of the original KB: low computational complexity, a simple implementation, versatility across various BO methods, and applicability to asynchronous parallelization.
 Furthermore, we show that our randomized KB achieves Bayesian expected regret guarantees.
-We demonstrate the effectiveness of the proposed method through experiments on synthetic and benchmark functions and emulators of real-world data.
+We demonstrate the effectiveness of the proposed method through experiments, including those on real-data emulators.